gjyoungjr/cognito_passwordless_auth/README.md

 of using a one-time login codes such as :

 - Prevents identity theft by making sure that a captured username/password pair cannot be used a second time
-- Users does not need to worry about remembering their passwords
+- Users do not need to worry about remembering their passwords

 <p align="right">(<a href="#readme-top">back to top</a>)</p>